Blue Beetle (film): Continuation in the DC Universe

 In January 2023, Gunn said the film was "disconnected" from previous DCEU entries and could connect to the DCU.
 By April, the Blue Beetle character was reportedly part of Gunn and Safran's plans for the DCU.
 In June, Gunn said Blue Beetle would be the first DCU character while noting Superman (2025) is the first DCU film, while Safran soon clarified that Maridueña's Reyes would continue in the DCU but the film itself would stand on its own.
 Soto appreciated Gunn and Safran's embrace of the film and the character, and he said later that month that Blue Beetle was a part of the DCU and future plans for the franchise, but was not connected to all prior DCEU films.
 He explained that the film "lives in the world where superheroes exist.
 But that doesn't mean that a certain event, or certain alliance, or certain things from the past dictate where our film is going".
 He also expressed interest in the film being the first part of a trilogy.
 Soto added that Reyes's story from the film would remain canon for the DCU, and described the film as Reyes's "DCU prologue".
 In September, Gunn reiterated that Maridueña would continue to play Reyes in the DCU, but clarified that any DC media released before the first projects for the DCU in 2024 would not be canon to that franchise.
+Gunn added in August 2025 that the character would "fit in very nicely" within the DCU canon, but may necessitate a few retcons similar to how the series Peacemaker was incorporated into the DCU.
+Maridueña was revealed in July 2026 to be reprising his role in the Superman follow-up film Man of Tomorrow (2027), which reintroduces the character into the DCU.